shayanb/Bitcoin-PoS-PHP/README.md

 PHPExtension BCMath must be installed (most webhosts have it enabled by default)

 ----------------------------------------------
 This project was done for a specific purpose, most of the funtionalities have the potencial to be a lot more complete.
-Any contribution is welcome.
+Any contribution is more than welcome.
+1ARH4G6BCKM8xoFucEtaKP3Vq5Ahr7dqcv

 ### Todo's